YusufKaya16/Digital-Clock/README.md

 # Digital-Clock
-This is a digital clock project
+This is a digital clock project <br>
 If you want to use: <a>https://kaya-digital-clock.netlify.app/</a>